7 Secrets of Root Cause Analysis

 7. All investigations do NOT need to be created equal (but some investigation steps can’t be skipped).

-Most root cause systems operate as a “stand-alone” module.
-Information goes in and an answer comes out.
-They don’t help investigators collect accurate info.
+Most root cause systems operate as a “standalone” module.
+Information goes in, and an answer comes out.
+They don’t help investigators collect accurate information.

 To make matters worse, some root cause tools actually start by developing a “hypothesis” and then collecting information to verify (or perhaps disprove) the hypothesis.
 Extensive research has proven that once an investigator becomes invested in a particular hypothesis, his/her brain automatically starts looking for “facts” to confirm the hypothesis and disregards “facts” that are counter to the hypothesis.
 The result?
 You find what you want to find.
 This is not a robust root cause analysis process.

 TapRooT® takes a completely different approach to how a root cause analysis process is used in an investigation.
-In the TapRooT® 7-Step Process, the root cause analysis tools are used throughout the investigation to make every investigation phase, including information collection, more robust.
+In the TapRooT® 7-Step Process (and in the 5-Step Process for simple investigations), the root cause analysis tools are used throughout the investigation to make every investigation phase, including information collection, more robust.